First Grade Curriculum

 Math: Our Math program is called Math Expressions.
 It focuses on learning core skills such as number recognition and counting.
 We learn how to visualize numbers in groups of fives and tens.
 Math Expressions encourages us to explain our math thinking, rather than simply “doing” it.
 We discuss and practice using different ways to solve equations.
 Homework is sent home frequently to reinforce the concepts that are learned in school.

 Handwriting: Good penmanship is very important in first grade.
 We are still learning how to write b’s and d’s correctly and also how to write legibly so that others can read what we have written.
-We use the Handwriting Without Tears program.
-It focuses on 4 main strokes: big line, little line, big curve, little curve.
-With these four strokes, we can make every letter in the alphabet!
+We use the Peterson Directed Handwriting program.
+It focuses on smooth and rhythmic movement that leads to automaticity.

 There will be lots of learning and many new changes happening during this year for your child.
 Most importantly, you are your child’s first and best teacher, so please continue to support your child’s learning at home!